 The warm-water barnacle Solidobalanus fallax has been increasing in occurrence along western European coasts in recent years, thought to be the result of rising seawater temperatures (Southward et al., 2004).
-S. fallax was first recorded in UK waters in 1995, on scallop shells in the western Channel (Southward, 1995).
+S. fallax was first recorded in UK waters in 1988, on hydroids dredged from south- west Cornwall (Southward et al., 2004)).
 It does not appear to have been described in Europe prior to this, with records limited to Atlantic and north-western coasts of Africa.
 However, it is difficult to distinguish from related species, so may have been present but recorded as, for example, Balanus crenatus.

-A 2004 review of distribution records indicated that S. fallax has increased significantly around the south and south-west of the UK (Southward et al., 2004).
-It appears to have become widespread off Devon and Cornwall and has now been recorded from Dorset, Lundy, the Gower Peninsula and Pembrokeshire.
+The 2004 review of distribution records indicated that S. fallax has increased significantly around the south and south-west of the UK (Southward et al. 2004).
+It appears to have become widespread off Devon and Cornwall and, by 2004, had been recorded from Dorset, Lundy, the Gower Peninsula and Pembrokeshire.
 The barnacle settles on living and inert substrates and is often found on plastic discards, suggesting that these items may provide a vector for its spread along the southern British Isles (Southward et al., 2004).
 In this context, seawater warming and increased incidence of plastic discards may have interactive effects on the spread of the barnacle, the plastics providing a transport vector and increased temperatures providing environmental conditions suitable for establishment.
+No new information on S. fallax distribution was available to the authors at the time of writing, so it is not clear if the species has continued to spread around the British Isles.